 Alternatives to Traditional Bipolar Treatment

-Some alternatives to traditional bipolar treatment include supplements like fish oil, S-adenosylmethionine (SAMe), and N-acetylcysteine, and herbal remedies such as Rhodiola rosea and St. John’s wort.
-Unfortunately for an individual suffering from serious Bipolar disorder, these interventions may not be enough.
+Alternative treatments for bipolar disorder are limited.
+There are supplements that can help, like fish oil, S-adenosylmethionine (SAMe), and N-acetylcysteine, and herbal remedies such as Rhodiola rosea and St. John’s wort.

 Neurofeedback for Bipolar Disorder

-Although serious studies are lacking and much needed in this department, there is a growing body of anecdotal evidence.
-Brain training with neurofeedback is known to be mood stabilizing and has a generally normalizing effect on the entire system.
-Many of the symptoms of bipolar disorder have been proven to be treatable with neurofeedback as well.
+In addition, many of the symptoms of bipolar disorder have been proven to be treatable with neurofeedback.
 Bipolar clients undergoing neurofeedback training report less susceptibility to mood swings, increased ability to focus, and reduced anger.